AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.3925

 Abstract

-Treating large-scale skin wounds continues to be a significant therapeutic challenge.
-Oftentimes, insufficient autologous material is available to achieve full coverage.
-Since biofabrication offers the chance of reproducible and precise large-scale production, the aim was to develop a customized 3D bioprinted skin construct containing immortalized HaCaT keratinocytes and ADSC to test the principal feasibility of this approach.
-Keratinocytes in different hydrogels containing varying concentrations of alginate, fibrin, collagen, gelatin, gelatin methacryloyl (GelMA) and hyaluronic acid as well as on a prefabricated collagen-elastin-matrix were cultured for a period of seven days.
-The metabolic activity of cultured keratinocytes was then evaluated during the co-cultivation of HaCaT and ADSC in a transwell model.
-The metabolic activity in all groups increased over the test period.
-The hydrogels containing alginate/hyaluronic acid/gelatin (Alg/HA/Gel) and GelMA demonstrated a good printability and the highest diffusion rates.
-There was no significant difference in pore size when comparing all hydrogels with each other.
-On the basis of the performed printability and diffusion assays as well as on the SEM analysis and rheological measurements Alg/HA/Gel and GelMA were chosen as hydrogels for the bioprinted 3D model.
-Fibrin hydrogel was integrated into the biofabricated constructs due to its excellent metabolic activity in the transwell model.
-As a second step, hydrogel stability, cell survival and metabolic activity in bioprinted 3D models containing keratinocytes and ADSC were evaluated over a period of 14 days.
-On day 14 the metabolic activity as well as the live cell count within the bioprinted constructs of the cocultured groups was significantly higher compared with day 1.
-The biofabricated constructs made of GelMA showed a higher cell viability compared with those made of Alg/HA/Gel.
-Additionally, to evaluate the cell migration out of the constructs, the metabolic activity and viability of the cells on the well bottom, was examined.
-After 14 days, an average of 50% of the well bottom was covered by HaCaT, which were initially printed in coculture into the constructs.
-These findings indicate that constructs made of GelMA containing keratinocytes and ADSC may offer a promising therapeutic option in the treatment of large chronic wounds.
+Treating large-scale skin wounds remains a significant therapeutic challenge, often due to insufficient autologous material for complete coverage.
+Recent advances in biofabrication offer a solution with reproducible and precise large-scale production.
+Herein, this study aims to evaluate the feasibility of biofabrication and develop a customized three-dimensional (3D) bioprinted skin construct containing immortalized HaCaT keratinocytes and adipose-derived stem cells (ADSCs).
+Keratinocytes were cultured in various hydrogels (e.g., containing alginate [Alg], fibrin [Fib], collagen, gelatin [Gel], gelatin methacryloyl [GelMA], hyaluronic acid [HA], and a pre-fabricated collagen-elastin-matrix) for 7 days.
+The metabolic activity of cultured keratinocytes was then evaluated during the co-cultivation of HaCaT and ADSCs in a transwell model.
+The metabolic activity in all groups increased over the experimental period.
+Alg/HA/Gel and GelMA hydrogels demonstrated good printability and high diffusion rates.
+There was no significant difference in pore size between all hydrogels.
+Based on the results of printability and diffusion assays, as well as scanning electron microscopy (SEM) and rheological measurements, Alg/HA/Gel and GelMA hydrogels were selected for the bioprinted 3D model.
+Fib hydrogel was integrated into the biofabricated constructs for its excellent metabolic activity in the transwell model.
+Hydrogel stability, cell survival, and metabolic activity in bioprinted 3D models containing keratinocytes and ADSCs were evaluated over 14 days.
+On day 14, metabolic activity and live cell count within the bioprinted constructs of the co-cultured groups were significantly higher compared to day 1.
+The biofabricated GelMA constructs displayed higher cell viability than Alg/HA/Gel constructs.
+Additionally, to evaluate cell migration out of the constructs, the metabolic activity and viability of the cells on the well bottom were examined.
+After 14 days, an average of 50% of the well bottom was covered by HaCaT cells, which were initially printed in co-culture into the constructs.
+These findings indicate that GelMA constructs containing keratinocytes and ADSCs may offer a promising therapeutic option in the treatment of large chronic wounds.

 Keywords